|

 NATIONAL GEOGRAPHIC

-Consider that once a forest has burned, its capacity to absorb CO2 is greatly diminished.
+And as a corollary, consider that once a forest has burned, its capacity to absorb Carbon Dioxide / CO2 greatly diminished.

 With MegaScale Fire Drone tech brought to scale, and a commitment made to its constant improvement, the initial investment and ongoing costs will be well-justified.